briannarenni/dev-search-tool/README.md

 - Other blank profile information shows as _N/A_
 - Active links to a user's (valid) website, Twitter, or company Github profile

-## Dev Notes

-I've never used Svelte, so I wanted a simple project to dive into it with.
-Svelte's readability and intuitive syntax is very smooth to work with, and the reactivity alone is a welcomed change for me.
-I mixed my own custom design system (colors, spacing) with what Pico offers as well so I could focus on Svelte instead of design.

 ## Screenshots

 **Dark Mode**